beNative/prompt-forge/README.md

 - **Light/Dark Mode**: A beautiful, consistent experience in both light and dark themes, with a manual toggle and respect for system preferences.
 - **Undo/Redo History**: A full history system in the editor allows you to undo and redo changes to your prompt content.
 - **Command Palette**: A quick-access command palette (Ctrl+Shift+P) for power users to perform actions like creating, deleting, and navigating.
+- **Full Keyboard Navigation**: Navigate the entire application, including the sidebar and command palette, using only your keyboard.
 - **Built-in Documentation**: Access functional and technical manuals directly within the app.
 - **Live Logging**: Monitor application activity with a built-in, filterable logging panel.